Van Voorhees–Quackenbush House

-The Van Voorhees-Quackenbush House, known colloquially as the Zabriskie House, is located in the township of Wyckoff, Bergen County, New Jersey, United States.
-The original stone house was built c.
-1740 by William Van Voorhees and enlarged in 1824 by Albert Van Voorhees.
+The Van Voorhees–Quackenbush House, also known as the Zabriskie House, is a historic stone house located at 421 Franklin Avenue in the township of Wyckoff in Bergen County, New Jersey, United States.
+The oldest section was built around 1740 by William Van Voorhees and enlarged in 1824 by Albert Van Voorhees.
 The original section of the house is now the dining room and part of the kitchen.
 The home was purchased in 1867 by Uriah Quackenbush.
-His granddaughter Grace Quackenbush Zabriskie bequeathed the home to the Town of Wyckoff in 1973.
-The house was added to the National Register of Historic Places on January 10, 1983.
+His granddaughter Grace Quackenbush Zabriskie bequeathed the home to the township in 1973.
+It was documented as the Albert Van Voorhis House by the Historic American Buildings Survey (HABS) in 1937.
+The house was added to the National Register of Historic Places on January 10, 1983, for its significance in architecture.
+It was listed as part of the Early Stone Houses of Bergen County Multiple Property Submission (MPS).